 - Resume Printing Function: no worry to the immediate power outage or electric circuit error, Ender 3 has the ability to resume printing even after a power outage or lapse occurs, you can continue to print

-- Easy and Qucik Assembly: Creality Ender 3 3d printer, it is the most basic 3d printer model, which is easy to learn how to do the 3d printing.
-More students and beginners can easily start to work with it, it can help to improve your exercise hands-on skills.
-It comes with several assembled parts, you only need about 2 hours to assemble 20 nuts well
+- Creality Ender 3 3d printer, it is the most basic 3d printer model, more students and beginners can learn the 3d printer by this model, it can help to excercise your hands-on skills.
+It comes with several assembled parts, you need about 2 hours to assemble

 - Advanced Extruder Technology: Ender 3 upgraded extruder greatly reduces plugging risk and bad extrustion; V-shape with POM wheels make it move noiseless, smoothly and durable